 Sumo = Tournament of Japanese wrestling

 For about 250 years, Japan had kept stable society under national isolation policy by Edo government.

-In 1853, the ships with a negotiation team suddenly came from the
+In 1853, the warships with a negotiation team suddenly came from the United States.

 They called for opening of Japan to the world.